pa1ar/pa1ar/content/page/about-full/index.about-full.md

 ### Hyperinteractive Innovation Studio
 Fully remote team with headquarters in Hamburg, Germany
 #### **<u>Creative Technologist</u>**
-Hyperinteractive Innovation Studio | Oct 2021 - present
+Hyperinteractive Innovation Studio | Oct 2021 - Feb 2024 (2 yrs 5 mos)

+- Prepared comprehensive research documentation, ideation sessions, architecture design, technical evaluation, project timelines, and cost estimations, and presented those findings as pitches to clients for over 30 projects.
+About 50% of those projects were successfully executed, ensuring steady income for the company.
-- Led multidisciplinary technical development units for innovative digital projects, ensuring timely and quality delivery.
+- Led development, coordinated testing, and launches for more than 15 projects as a creative technologist and technical director for cross-functional teams, ensuring transparent client communication, timely delivery, and high-quality control.
-- Prepared the architectural design of solutions encompassing sketches, diagrams, wireframes, roadmaps, and estimations.
-- Conducted case research, refined concepts based on initial briefs, and engaged with clients during pitch and kickstart meetings to ensure alignment with project objectives.
-- Delivered comprehensive reports, capturing major milestones of the projects to the stakeholders.

-**Significant Contributions:**
-- Projects with my direct participation as leader of multidisciplinary development units, creative technologist received **more than 50 international industry awards within 2 years of assignment**, including iF design awards, Cannes Liones, Eurobest, New York Festival, Art Directors Club etc. See full list of awards [1ar.io/awards](/awards).
+- Projects with my direct participation as leader of multidisciplinary development units received over 50 international industry awards within 2 years of assignment, including iF Design Awards, Cannes Lions, Eurobest, New York Festival, Art Directors Club, etc., boosting the company's market visibility.
+See full list of awards [1ar.io/awards](/awards).
-- Initiated and led AI development initiative, successfully integrating AI solutions in various projects.
-- Initiated innovation-focused knowledge exchange within the company, which since then is held on weekly basis and was the basis for external workshops for clients and partners.
+- Integrated AI into 8 projects and pioneered the implementation of generative GPT-powered solutions, increasing user satisfaction by up to 80%.
+- Initiated and nurtured a knowledge exchange program within the company, facilitated over 100 internal sessions, wrote 3 articles about cutting edge technologies for company's blog, and led 3 external workshops with up to 100+ participants, leading to new business opportunities.

 ### University of Applied Sciences
 Giessen (Hesse), Germany